geektrust/lambdatest-remote-selenium-webdriver/ReadMe.md

 }
 ```

-While running the application ensure that the environment variables are set.
+While running the `Main.java` file ensure that the environment variables are set.

 ### Using in JUnit test